milesbb/MixMatch/README.md

 <p align="center">Through dynamic use of Spotify, Apple Music, etc...
 API's, MixMatch will be able to offer you a simple and clean way to preserve, move, and share your favorite playlists!</p>

-<p align="center">Primary framework: React.
+<p align="center">Primary framework: Typescript, React.
 Bootstrap styling, react-router-dom and other functional front-end packages tbd during development.</p>

 <h2 align="center">v1.
 Core Features</h2>